 |

-Intuit helps consumers and small businesses prosper by delivering financial management, compliance, and marketing products and services.
-Co.'s reportable segments include: Small Business and Self-Employed, which serves small businesses and the self-employed around the world, and the accounting personnel who assist and advise them; Consumer, which serves consumers and includes do-it-yourself and assisted TurboTax income tax preparation products and services sold in the U.S. and Canada; and Credit Karma, which serves consumers with a personal finance platform that provides personalized recommendations of credit card, home, auto and personal loan, and insurance products.
+Intuit Inc. offers financial technology platform that helps consumers and small and mid-market businesses prosper by delivering financial management, compliance, and marketing products and services.
+It operates through four segments: Small Business & Self-Employed, Consumer, Credit Karma and ProTax.
+The Small Business & Self-Employed segment serves small businesses and the self-employed around the world, and the accounting professionals who assist and advise them.
+Its offerings include QuickBooks financial and business management online services and desktop software, payroll solutions, time tracking, merchant payment processing solutions, and financing for small businesses.
 According to our Intuit stock split history records, Intuit has had 3 splits. | |

 |